awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 1. In the NS record, make note of the names of the current name servers for the domain, so you can revert to these name servers if necessary\.

 1. Update the NS record\.
-Replace the name of the Route 53 name servers with the names of your four white label name servers, for example, `ns1.example.com`, `ns2.example.com`, `ns3.example.com`, and `ns4.example.com`\.
+Replace the name of the Route 53 name servers with the names of your four white\-label name servers, for example, `ns1.example.com`, `ns2.example.com`, `ns3.example.com`, and `ns4.example.com`\.

 ## Step 7: Create glue records and change the registrar's name servers<a name="white-label-name-servers-create-glue-records"></a>